Canon T7 Comparison Review

 The Canon EOS Rebel T7 (called Canon 2000D in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Canon T7 a good camera?
-The T7 has a Camera Elo of 1783.
+The T7 has a Camera Elo of 1787.
 This rating puts the T7 among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the T7 ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+In terms of its sensor size category (APS cameras), the T7 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|